A Day in Trogir, Croatia: Exploring the Historic Beauty of the Adriatic Gem and local attractions

 Here are some more photo highlights of the town:

-The main square in the center of town houses the city hall, main cathedral and many other civic and historic architectural buildings from many periods.
-Have a seat in the main square and you will be serenaded with many different A capella men’s chorus groups entertaining the crowds for tips or sales of their chorus cds.
+The main square in the center of town houses the city hall, main cathedral and many other civic and historic architectural buildings date back from many historic periods of Trogir’s past.
+Have a seat in the main square and you will be serenaded with many different Acapella men’s chorus groups entertaining the crowds for tips or sales of their chorus cds.
+It’s nice to hear music sounding off around the historic Trogir attractions and landmarks with beautiful sounds that you can walk to and hear what is happening.

 Just outside of the island next to one of the main bridge crossings to Trogir is the daily farmers market.
 It’s worth a visit to try some local delicacies and other prepared foods or try some of the in season fruits from farms nearby.